 Conclusion

-Intercropping of cucumber on the same date with maize had better protection of cucumber from insect pests of cucumber and higher yield of cucumber fruit than the planting of cucumber and maize at different dates (time).
-Therefore, it could be recommended that planting of cucumber the same day with maize could be recommended for better protection of cucumber insect pests and enhanced yield.
+Intercropping of cucumber on the same date with maize had better protection of cucumber from insect pests of cucumber and resulted in a higher yield of cucumber fruits compared to the planting of cucumber and maize at different dates (time).
+Therefore, it could be recommended that planting of cucumber on the same day with maize for better protection of cucumber insect pests and enhanced yield.

-REFERENCE
+REFERENCES

 Bidein T, Lale NES, Zakka U. Efficacy of combining varietal resistance with organic fertilize application in reducing infestation of cucumber (Cucumis sativus L.) by insect pests in the Niger Delta.
 America- Eurasian J. Agric and Envrionmental Science.
 2016; 16(3): 532-542.